romanowski/blog/path_dependent_types.md

 res0: Long = 9240560
 ```

-####Epilogue
+#### Epilogue

 I hope I showed you how various flavors of dependent typing can be useful in everyday programming.
 While we can't [yet](https://github.com/lampepfl/dotty)  enjoy expressiveness of type systems with [full dependent types](http://www.idris-lang.org/), Scala has enough to control type dependencies in amazing ways you'd think are only possible at the run time.
 If you're wondering what is the precise relation between path-dependent types and dependent types, let me point you to Miles Sabin's thoughtful and detailed [reply](http://stackoverflow.com/questions/12935731/any-reason-why-scala-does-not-explicitly-support-dependent-types/12937819#12937819) to similar question on Stack Overflow
 >Syntactic convenience aside, the combination of singleton types, path-dependent types and implicit values means that Scala has surprisingly good support for dependent typing.
 In any case, I don't think this (...) can be used as an objection to Scala's status as a dependently typed language.
-If it is, then the same could be said for Dependent ML (which only allows dependencies on natural number values) which would be a bizarre conclusion.
+If it is, then the same could be said for Dependent ML (which only allows dependencies on natural number values) which would be a bizarre conclusion.